GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/7-autohealing-instance/README.md

    Apply complete!
    ```

-You have now deployed the example implementation for the Active-active load balancing pattern.
+You have now deployed the example implementation for the autohealing single instance pattern.

 ## Testing your deployment
-1. In your browser, go to the [VM instances](https://console.cloud.google.com/compute/instances) page for your project in the Google Cloud Console
+1. In your browser, go to the [VM instances](https://console.cloud.google.com/compute/instances) page for your project in the Google Cloud Console.
 1. In the list of virtual machine instances, click *SSH* in the row of the instance named `client`.
    A separate window is opened that connects to the example client VM for this deployment.
 1. On the client VM, run: